Department News

 Dr. Akbar Keshodkar and 10 Moravian University students traveled to Tanzania for three weeks in December 2018 and January 2019 to gain first-hand field experience in examining how structures of the current global economy impact developments in society, the economy, and the environment in Africa and study how people in Tanzania situate themselves and challenge their positions from the periphery.
 They visited sites across Tanzania, including Zanzibar, Dar es Salaam, Moshi, Arusha, and Kilimanjaro.
 This was the first time Moravian University offered a study abroad course on the African continent.

 Dr. Allison Bloom made a presentation on her research at the faculty luncheon in November 2018, examining issues of violence experienced by immigrant women in the United States.
-The title of the presentation was, "Embodies hardships and spiritual strength: A life course perspective on aging, immigration, and domestic violence."
+The title of the presentation was, "Embodies Hardships and Spiritual Strength: A Life Course Perspective on Aging, immigration, and Domestic Violence."

-Sociology Club and Pre-Law Club trip
+Sociology and Anthropology Club trip